dianaventura/dianaventura/README.md

 ### Hi there!
 My name is Diana Ventura👋

-Welcome to my GitHub profile!
 My number one hobby is to play and this tends to appear in my projects!🌸✨

 - 🔭 Since graduating I'm currently working ... on my blog - The Vagabond Scholar!
 A space where I can share what I'm learning as I go.
 - 🌱 I’m currently learning ... everything my degree didn't cover (ALOT of gaps to fill😄).
 Right now my main interests are Computational Lingustics and LLMS.